queenisabaer/friendventure/README.md

 **Adding a new FriendVenture**: Users can create and submit new FriendVentures through a designated form.
 **FriendVenture Detail View**: Users can view detailed information about a specific FriendVenture by clicking on the title or the image in the friendventure card.<br>
-**Editing or deleting an existing FriendVenture**: Users can modify or remove their existing FriendVentures through an edit or delete option.
+**Editing or deleting an existing FriendVenture**: Users can modify or remove their existing FriendVentures through an edit or delete option.<br>
-**Overview of all existing FriendVentures on Homepage**: The home page displays a comprehensive list of all available FriendVentures.
+**Overview of all existing FriendVentures on Homepage**: The home page displays a comprehensive list of all available FriendVentures.<br>
-**Overview of FriendVentures created by the user on their profile page**: Users can view a summary of all FriendVentures they have created from their profile page.
+**Overview of FriendVentures created by the user on their profile page**: Users can view a summary of all FriendVentures they have created from their profile page.<br>
-**Overview of bookmarked FriendVentures**: Users can access a list of FriendVentures they have bookmarked for quick reference.
+**Overview of bookmarked FriendVentures**: Users can access a list of FriendVentures they have bookmarked for quick reference.<br>
 **Overview of upcoming FriendVentures as a Participant**: Users can view a list of upcoming FriendVentures they are participating in.  <br>

  - **Adding a new FriendVenture**<br>